Table of Contents

 SolarWinds has two pricing tiers - perpetual licensing and subscription licensing.
 The perpetual license allows you to use the monitoring tools for life.
 However, you need to pay a yearly fee for support and maintenance.
 Subscription licensing, on the other hand, is available for a period of 1-5 years.
 You need to renew your subscription at the end of your chosen period.

 SolarWinds does not disclose its exact pricing.
-However, SolarWinds pricing starts at $1,583 per year, according to the company's website.
+However, SolarWind's pricing starts at $1,583 per year, according to the company's website.
 SolarWinds is an expensive monitoring solution, according to several user reviews.
 According to a user review on G2, "I dislike its licensing and it's a little bit costly as compared to other monitoring tools.
-There are still some devices which are not supported by SolarWinds and they are in use in our environment."
+There are still some devices that are not supported by SolarWinds and they are in use in our environment."

 MetricFire, on the other hand, has scalable pricing options.
-You pay for what you you use.
+You pay for what you use.
 The basic plan gives you two user accounts and a subscription period of 6 months.
-MetricFire pricing starts at $85 per month, which makes it a really affordable monitoring solution for most businesses.
-According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend to anyone in need of Graphite."
+MetricFire pricing starts at $19 per month, which makes it a really affordable monitoring solution for most businesses.
+According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend it to anyone in need of Graphite."

 It also looks like SolarWinds' customer support leaves a lot to be desired.
 According to a user review on TrustRadius, "Sometimes the support refers us to the Knowledge base and Thwack.
 Not a huge deal, but I only end up putting in a ticket when I have spent a great deal of time searching for a solution."